theRealAph/ScopeLocals/README.md

 progress or noteworthy events.
 Such server components often need to share data between themselves, independent from the business logic.
 As a security measure, the server might allocate a `Permissions` token  to each thread that handles a request.
-The server components would use the token to restrict access to the operations they provide.
+Other server components would use the token to restrict access to the operations they provide.

 Thread context data is normally communicated from a caller